 5. Market Torvehallerne

 One of the best things to do in Copenhagen is to try the different cuisines.
 Going to Market Torvehallerne is the perfect place to do this.
 The modern market has different food counters where you can pick from the Danish specialty of Frikadella (meatballs) and smørrebrød (open faced sandwiches).
 I feasted on one of the best fish and chips I’ve ever had.
 You'll find fresh ingredients and many different options for meals.

 Another place to check out is Papirøen or “Paper Island” where you can find more street food and a bit fancier options as well.
 You can also go to the meatpacking district, Kødbyen, for food and art galleries.

 This is a lovely church and has the 4th largest dome in Europe.
 You can't miss the church's copper green dome.
 Oddly enough the church is not marble, but limestone.
 It’s named the marble church because they longed to have one, but the construction was slow and budgets were cut.
 The church, also known as Frederik's Church, is immaculately decorated inside with statues and rococo architecture.

 7. Canal Tour

 To get a different view of the city head over the Nyhaven dock and hop on a boat.
 You can also rent a Kayak for free if you pick up some trash in the water.
 The canal tour is available in multiple languages and the guide gives you a good review of the city.
 The canals were built throughout Copenhagen because, at the time, the king wanted to build a city like Amsterdam.
-Along the way you’ll see things like the Black Diamond Royal Library, given it’s name because its structure tilts slightly toward the water causing it to glitter in the sun.
+Along the way, you’ll see things like the Black Diamond Royal Library, given its name because its structure tilts slightly toward the water causing it to glitter in the sun.

-You’ll also see the famous Copenhagen Opera House.
-Notably, it is one of the most expensive opera houses ever built with construction costs well over $500 million!
+You'll also see the famous Copenhagen Opera House.
+Notably, it is one of the most expensive opera houses ever built with construction costs of well over $500 million!